The Cattle Drive Protocol¶

 Similarly, the entire question about who assigns what ids to activities and objects is at best vague in the above division and at worst undefined.

-MooQTT a concrete application
+MooQTT a concrete application¶

 MooQTT is the codename for connecting to the RabbitMQ broker baking up cattle_grid through the web_mqtt plugin of RabbitMQ.

-This means that for MooQTT just two topics are relevant: send.NAME
+This means that for MooQTT just two topics are relevant: send.NAME and receive.NAME.

-Message Formats
+Message Formats¶

-In these messages, we assume the actor is http://host.example/actor/123
+In these messages, we assume the actor is http://host.example/actor/123 and the account name is alice.
+We use the format

 to describe the message being send.
 We use AMQP notation for the routing keys.
-To use it with MQTT, you should replace the dot .
+To use it with MQTT, you should replace the dot . with a slash /.

-There are two types of events incoming
+There are two types of events incoming and outgoing.

 These events corresponds to messages on ActivityExchange

-.
+being created with a routing key incoming.# or outgoing.#.
 These correspond to messages being received from respectively sent to the Fediverse.

 These events have the form